gungwald/wallpaper-switcher/README.md

 ## WALLPAPER SWITCHER INSTALL INSTRUCTIONS

-1. Download the WallpaperSwitcher.zip file.
+1. Download the com.alteredmechanism.wallpaperswitcher.WallpaperSwitcher.zip file.

-2. Unzip WallpaperSwitcher.zip to a folder of your choosing, for example:
+2. Unzip com.alteredmechanism.wallpaperswitcher.WallpaperSwitcher.zip to a folder of your choosing, for example:
    C:\Program Files

-3. Optionally create a desktop shortcut to WallpaperSwitcher.bat: Right-click on WallpaperSwitcher.bat and select Send to -> Desktop.
+3. Optionally create a desktop shortcut to com.alteredmechanism.wallpaperswitcher.WallpaperSwitcher.bat: Right-click on com.alteredmechanism.wallpaperswitcher.WallpaperSwitcher.bat and select Send to -> Desktop.

    You can give the shortcut the name "Wallpaper Switcher".